BenSibley/Period/readme.txt

 === Period ===
 Contributors: bensibley
-Tags: blog, education, entertainment, two-columns, left-sidebar, right-sidebar, accessibility-ready, custom-menu, featured-images, rtl-language-support, sticky-post, theme-options, threaded-comments, translation-ready
+Tags: two-columns, left-sidebar, right-sidebar, accessibility-ready, custom-logo, custom-menu, featured-images, full-width-template, rtl-language-support, sticky-post, theme-options, threaded-comments, translation-ready, blog, education, news
 Requires at least: 4.5
 Tested up to: 4.8
 Stable tag: 1.08

-Period is a clean and responsive blog theme.
+Period is a dark, clean, and SEO-optimized blogging theme.

 == Description ==

-Period displays your content beautifully across phones, widescreen monitors, and everything in between.
-With special attention to typography, accessibility, and space, Period is a design you can trust for displaying your content.
-Preview on desktop, tablets, and mobile with our interactive live demo: https://www.competethemes.com/demos/?theme=period
+Period is a dark, clean, and SEO-optimized blogging theme.
+As a responsive theme, it displays your content beautifully across phones, widescreen monitors, and everything in between.
+With special attention to typography, accessibility, and minimalism, Period has a design you can trust for presenting your content.
+Now with WooCommerce support, you can include an eCommerce shop right on your website (for free).
+Use Period to blog about the news, music, travel, business, gaming, you name it!
+It’s equally well-suited for a corporate blog or personal podcast.

 **Live Demo**